Devlore: Device Interrupt Protection for Confidential VMs: Introduction

+We consider several potential designs to achieve this seemingly simple primitive of interrupt isolation.
+Our design exploration shows that obvious solutions are insufficient.
+Further, since enforcing the primitive entails reasoning about the entire interrupt lifecycle (registration, physical to virtual conversion, delivery, priority, acknowledgment), we have to weigh the design options for each phase.
+We isolate both physical and virtual interrupts without any software changes to existing device drivers.
+Our insight is to delegate the interrupt management and delivery to the untrusted hypervisor while the trusted software checks if the hypervisor misbehaves.
+Our approach minimizes software changes because of this delegate-but-check strategy while maintaining low performance overheads.

-We prototype \codename on a CCA-enabled emulator provided by Arm to demonstrate feasibility, correctness, and compatibility with hardware specification and software stack. \arxiv{Since CCA is not yet available in production CPUs, we retrofit \codename changes to an Arm v8.x board to benchmark performance.} \codename changes to the hypervisor, firmware, and guest kernel are minimal (5K\,LoC) whereas it does not require any changes to device drivers.
-We demonstrate \codename with $5$ devices of varying complexity and isolation requirements: keyboard, button, LED, mouse, and SMMU test engine.
-We further benchmark \codename with synthetic workloads to stress test our memory and interrupt isolation.
-For these stress workloads with frequent interrupts \codename reports overheads of $25\%$.
-Further, for workloads that stress both frequent DMA and interrupts, \codename reports overheads of $50\%$
+We prototype our design, called \codename, on the Fixed Virtual Platform (FVP), a CCA-enabled emulator provided by Arm to demonstrate feasibility, correctness, and compatibility with hardware specification and software stack~\cite{arm-fvp}.
+Since CCA is not yet available in production CPUs that are accessible to researchers~\cite{cobalt-azure,cobalt-arm,opencca}, we retrofit \codename changes to a RK3588 Rock5b board with Armv8.2-A to estimate \codename performance. \codename changes to the hypervisor, firmware, and the kernel (host and guest) are minimal ($\approx$7k\,LoC), and without device driver changes.